U.S. crude stocks up, fuel stocks fall after Colonial shutdown -EIA

 Oil prices dipped after the report amid a broader market selloff.
 U.S. crude futures were down $3.49, or 5.3%, to $62 a barrel, while Brent dropped $3.35 a barrel, or 4.8%, to $65.39, as of 10:56 a.m.
 EDT (1456 GMT).

-Refinery crude runs (USOICR=ECI) rose by 96,000 barrels per day in the last week, EIA said.
-Refinery utilization rates (USOIRU=ECI) rose by 0.2 percentage points in the week.
+Refinery crude runs rose by 96,000 barrels per day in the last week, EIA said.
+Refinery utilization rates rose by 0.2 percentage points in the week.

 Our Standards: The Thomson Reuters Trust Principles.